-Approximately 20 eDNA samples were taken using an experimental passive eDNA sampler attached to the kite and towed in front of the mid-water nets, a CTD profile was taken in parallel.
-The ship fished between a minimum starting depth of 365 m and a maximum ending depth of 1400 m. eDNA filters were frozen for future studies.
+Approximately 20 eDNA samples paired with a CTD profile were taken using an experimental passive eDNA sampler attached to the kite and towed in front of the mid-water nets.
+The ship fished between a minimum starting depth of 365 and a maximum ending depth of 1400 m. eDNA filters were frozen for future studies.